diegosiao/fiat-sql/README.md

 # Slink [🚧PoC🚧]

-Do you like not having your project coupled to a specific Database vendor?
-Yeah, neither do us.

-What about validating your code against schema and testing all your procedures on application startup?
-Nice, isn't?

-Turn C# code into translated SQL procedures that can run in all supported databases out of the box:
+Turn C# code into translated SQL Stored Procedures that can run in all supported databases out of the box:

 - Postgres;
 - MySQL;
 - Oracle;
 - SQL Server;

-## Why not .NET Linq?
+## Why not .NET Entity Framework?

-This project was born to satisfy a very specific business requirement to .NET developer teams:
+This project was born to satisfy a two very specific business requirements that could not be fully achieved using .NET EF:

+- **🟢 The application needs to be portable to all major SQL Database vendors;**
-- **Access to read and/or write on databases should always be done using Stored Procedures (to allow processes of revision and approval from DBAs);**
+- **⛔ Access to read or write operations on databases should ONLY be done using Stored Procedures (for security reasons and to allow processes of revision and approval from DBAs);**

 Besides that, Slink uses Dapper under the hood and has an efficiency first approach while keeping portability as the most important premise.